 I had the opportunity to visit Project Canaan, the egg farm operated by Heart for Africa (Canada).
 I got to tag along with my brother, and it was a really neat experience to see and observe everything that was happening.
 With the local community, we performed some deliveries to the homesteads, which was quite the eye-opener.

 Project Canaan was a wonderful experience—the culture and work is very different than ours.
 They’re dealing with drought and poverty, but after chatting with the locals there, they have some good things going on.
 If I had the chance, I would one-hundred per cent go back.

 What advice would you give someone looking to become an egg farmer?

 I would definitely encourage them to get into the egg farming business.
 It’s lots of fun, there are so many good people—egg farmers are definitely willing to share the things they’ve seen and done rather than competing against one another.
 It’s much more of a ‘let’s learn together’ type of process.

-Thanks to Matt for sharing his story with us—keep on the lookout for the next installment of Ask an egg farmer soon!
+Thanks to Matt for sharing his story with us!